jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

 allocation.

 \color{ForestGreen}

 User control over the construction of the result of these operations is also desirable, for the same reasons.
+When constructing an object to contain multiple results, the factory is invoked with the `shape` parameter given to the executor operation.

 \color{Black}

 ## Multidimensionality